auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_08.md

 Keep the names of all files and classes the same.

-Your program should generate the following output
+Your program should generate the following output:

 ```
 Perimeter is 3